mpsaltis/wago_ZeroTierContainer/README.md

 # wago_ZeroTierContainer
-This guide shows how to utilize ZeroTier VPN and network management tools on a WAGO Linux Controller.
+This guide shows how to utilize ZeroTier VPN and network management tools on WAGO Linux Controllers.
 Zerotier can also be downloaded to a PC and used as a remote monitoring tool for the PLC and Codesys.

 ### ZeroTier Configuration
 1. Create a ZeroTier Account